syd-xo/syd-xo/README.md

 ### 🖤 About Me
 🌸 I’m a second-year Computer Science student passionate about **AI, Machine Learning, and Web Development**.
-🌙 I love blending *creativity with code* — building things that look as good as they work.
+🌙 I love blending _creativity with code_ - building things that look as good as they work.
 ☕ Fueled by caffeine, lo-fi beats, and dreams that glow in pink and black.
 ✨ I believe in coding with heart and aesthetics 💕